vehicle-lang/tutorial/tutorial.md

     isFirstChoice : Image -> Dog -> Bool
 ```

-We can now check whether at least one image will be classified as a Great Dane.
+We can now write the property `existsGreatDane` stating that at least one image will be classified as a Great Dane.
-We use `exists` to check whether the predicate `isFirstChoice img greatDane` holds for some image `img`,
+`exists img` checks whether the predicate `isFirstChoice img greatDane` holds for some image `img`,
-where we have declared `greatDane` to be the index number 1 of all the breeds.
+where we have declared `greatDane` as the dog breed number 1.

 ```{.vcl}
     GreatDane = 1